Tony Martin (farmer)

-Anthony Edward Martin (16 December 1944 – 2 February 2025) was an English farmer who shot at two burglars in his home on 20 August 1999.
+Anthony Edward Martin (16 December 1944 – 2 February 2025) was an English farmer who shot two burglars in his home on 20 August 1999.
 One burglar died at the scene and the other escaped injured.
-There was sympathy for Martin from people who supported the right to defend their own homes, but prosecutors cast doubt on his evidence and pointed out that he did not have a valid firearms certificate.
+There was sympathy for Martin from people who supported the right to defend their own homes, but prosecutors cast doubt on his evidence and pointed out that he did not hold a firearm certificate.
 He was convicted of murder, which was later reduced to manslaughter on grounds of diminished responsibility, and served three years in prison after being denied parole.

 Early life

 Martin was born in Wisbech, Cambridgeshire on 16 December 1944.
 Part of a prosperous farming family, he attended private schools in Norfolk and Oxfordshire.
 At school, although a successful sportsman, he was not academically gifted.
 Aged 17, he left school and started travelling, working on Australian farms and as a steward on ocean liners.
 He also worked on Scottish oil rigs, but eventually returned to the family farm to run a piggery.
 In 1979 he inherited Bleak House, a Victorian property near Emneth Hungate, from an aunt and uncle.